-Past and present, they don't matter
+Past and present, they don't matter.

 Now the future's sorted out

-Watch her moving in elliptical pattern
+Watch, you're moving in elliptical pattern

 Think it's not what you say